YiSamYan/Job-Tracker-App/README.md

 The Job Tracker App is a comprehensive, full-stack application designed to help users efficiently manage and track their job applications.
 Built with a React frontend and a Django backend, the app simplifies the process of organizing and monitoring job applications by providing an intuitive interface and essential tools for creating, updating, deleting, and organizing job listings.

-While the application originally included a web scraping feature to automatically fetch job details from platforms like LinkedIn and Indeed, this feature is currently disabled due to restrictions and blocks on scraping requests by those sites.
+While the application originally included a web scraping feature to automatically fetch job details from platforms, but this feature does not work for some sites due to restrictions and blocks on scraping requests by those sites.
 However, the app still provides a smooth user experience through manual entry and bulk import options.

 Key Features: